THE OSTOMY COMMUNITY

 Share your personal patient story with us or write a blog of interest to the ostomy community.
 Share the trusted educational resources of UOAA on your social media channels and encourage ostomates in need to reach out to local UOAA Affiliated Support Groups.
 If you’d like to become a UOAA Social Media Ambassador contact UOAA’s Communications and Outreach Manager at email@example.com

 Run, walk, cheer, volunteer and/or fundraise for our Annual Run for Resilience Ostomy 5k.
 Check out www.ostomy5k.org for dates and locations and the virtual option, and help us raise awareness and celebrate Ostomy Awareness Day.

 Learn, network, and share your experience with fellow ostomates, caregivers, and medical professionals at our biennial national conference.
-Come and join us next year in Houston, Texas on August 5-7, 2021.
-Visit our conference webpage for continued updates as they become available.
+Come and join us in Texas in 2022 (2021 conference canceled due to the pandemic).
+More information will be provided as it becomes available.

 United Ostomy Associations of America

 Our Information Line hours are Monday-Friday, 9am to 3pm (Wednesday until 2pm) EST. If you have an emergency, please dial 911 or contact your local medical professional.

 UOAA does not provide Medical, Mental Health, Insurance or Legal Advice.

 UOAA does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.